Lione-25/nc-news/README.md

 ## How to Use

-- Visit the deployed version link to interact with the app live.
+- Visit the [deployed version](https://northcoders-news-hafsa.netlify.app/articles) to interact with the web app live.
-- Users can browse articles by topic, vote on articles, and view or submit comments on individual articles.
+- Users can browse articles by topic, vote on articles, and view, submit and delete comments on individual articles.

 ## Back End Repository